ryzhang1/Inductive_bias/README.md

 # Inductive biases of neural network modularity in spatial navigation

 This is a project exploring neural architectures for deep reinforcement learning agents.
-See paper https://www.biorxiv.org/content/10.1101/2022.12.07.519515v2.abstract.
+See [paper](https://www.science.org/doi/10.1126/sciadv.adk1256).

 All the codes have been tested on Windows machines with Anaconda and CUDA-capable GPUs.
 The following instructions allow users to run codes in this repo based on the Windows+CUDA GPU system that has been used.
 However, in general, MacOS or Linux machines, with or without GPUs, should also work with slight modifications in the setup.